Medically reviewed by Kristin Hall, FNP

 Even more impressively, 91.5 percent of the men showed improvements in hair growth over the same period.

-The researchers concluded that finasteride showed “high efficacy and safety” as a treatment for androgenetic alopecia.
+The researchers concluded that finasteride showed “high efficacy and safety” as a treatment of male pattern hair loss (androgenetic alopecia).

 The finasteride in Propecia starts blocking DHT right away, although it can take several months for it to produce any noticeable change in your hair.